Google Street View: Data capturing equipment

+In addition to Google's own equipment, a wide range of third-party 360° cameras are certified as "Street View Ready," allowing professionals and individuals to contribute imagery.
+These systems, such as the Matterport Pro2, are often used in tripod-based setups for high-resolution stationary panoramic captures of both interiors and outdoor landmarks.

 Privacy concerns

-Google Street View will blur houses for any user who makes a request, in addition to the automatic blurring of faces and licence plates.
-Privacy advocates have objected to Google Street View, pointing to views found to show men leaving strip clubs, protesters at an abortion clinic, sunbathers in bikinis, and people engaging in activities, visible from public property, which they do not wish to be seen publicly.
+Google Street View will blur content for any user who makes a request, in addition to the automatic blurring of faces and licence plates.
+Privacy advocates have objected to Google Street View, pointing to views found to show men leaving strip clubs, protesters at an abortion clinic, sunbathers in bikinis, and people engaging in activities visible from public property that they do not wish to be seen publicly.
 Another concern is the height of the cameras, and in at least two countries, Japan and Switzerland, Google has had to lower the height of its cameras so as to not peer over fences and hedges.
 The service also allows users to flag inappropriate or sensitive imagery for Google to review and remove.
+On the other side of the blurring issue are those who wish their home or property to be unblurred.
+As of 2023, there is no process to have an image or object in Street View unblurred.

-Police Scotland received an apology for wasting police time in 2014 from a local business owner in Edinburgh who in 2012 had staged a fake murder for the Google camera car by lying in the road "while his colleague stood over him with a pickaxe handle".
+Police Scotland received an apology for wasting police time in 2014 from a local business owner in Edinburgh who, in 2012, staged a fake murder for the Google camera car by lying in the road "while his colleague stood over him with a pickaxe handle".
 In May 2010, it was revealed that Google had collected and stored payload data from unencrypted Wi-Fi connections as part of Street View.

+In November 2024, Spanish police arrested two people in connection with a man’s disappearance and death after discovering a Google Street View image—captured in October in the village of Tajueco, Soria—that appears to show a person loading a large object into the trunk of a car.

 The concerns have led to Google not providing or suspending the service in countries around the world.